Airline-Airport Financial Relationships

 Airline Concentration Risk and Rating Agency Concerns

 Credit rating agencies scrutinize airline concentration.
 High concentration (single carrier >70% of traffic) creates revenue risk if that carrier exits or reduces capacity.
-Rating agency concerns drive airport policy responses:5 Moody's, S&P, and Fitch all factor airline concentration into airport credit assessments, often requiring stress scenarios showing the impact of a major carrier capacity reduction.
+Rating agency concerns drive airport policy responses: Moody's, S&P, and Fitch all factor airline concentration into airport credit assessments, often requiring stress scenarios showing the impact of a major carrier capacity reduction.

 - Charlotte (CLT): 69.64% American concentration (DOT Form 41, FY2025) drives elevated debt service risk.
 Rating agencies model American's financial stability when assigning CLT credit ratings; any American downgrade or capacity reduction would trigger CLT financial stress.
-CLT pursues diversification incentives (gate access, fee concessions) for low-cost carriers. ⚠ Moody's models indicate that a hypothetical 15% capacity reduction would reduce CLT revenue by approximately $80–120M, based on stress test scenarios (Moody's Airport Credit Report, 2025).
+CLT pursues diversification incentives (gate access, fee concessions) for low-cost carriers.

-- Atlanta (ATL): 70% Delta concentration is high but mitigated by ATL's scale (68 million enplanements, FY2025).
+- Atlanta (ATL): 70% Delta concentration is high but mitigated by ATL's scale (~48 million enplanements, FY2025).
 A Delta capacity reduction would materially reduce ATL's revenue, given its 70% share (DOT Form 41, FY2025), but Delta's Atlanta investment and hub status — with share stable within ±2% since 2019 (DOT Form 41) — reduce the probability of reductions exceeding 10% of annual enplanements.

 Agencies assign credit penalties (lower ratings, higher borrowing costs) to airports with high carrier concentration and poor financial diversification.
 Diversification incentives (fee discounts, marketing support, facility improvements for new carriers) are standard airport strategies to reduce concentration risk.
 However, incentive programs with cost-per-enplanement subsidies exceeding $5 without performance clauses carry profitability risk, as illustrated by Spirit Airlines at FLL (Moody's Airport Credit Report, 2025).

-Minimal Airline Influence (MII) and Governance Rights
+Majority-in-Interest (MII) and Governance Rights

 MII provisions are negotiating leverage for airlines and constraints on airport management flexibility.
 An airport management team wanting to renovate a terminal costs for $200M cannot proceed if signatory airlines withhold consent.
 This creates potential conflicts: airport management wants to improve facilities; airlines prefer cost minimization to reduce fees.